keenlabs/KeenClient-PHP/README.md

 By [Cashing a Query](https://keen.io/docs/api/?php#creating-a-cashed-query), you are basically updating the query you have saved earlier by adding a `refresh_rate` property.

 Cashed Queries helps you to automatically refresh a saved query within a particular time.
-This allows you to get an immediate result when you use the saved query for a subsequent trip.
+This allows you to get an immediate result using the saved query for a subsequent trip.
 While you can create this via the Dashboard, the PHP library gives you the same ability.

 ######Example: Cashing a Saved Query
 ```php